Everything you need to know about coming along to QH.

 We do not have a cloakroom so please try to avoid bringing large bags with you.

-Individual all gender toilet cubicles are located on the upper mezzanine level where a one-way system of entry and exit is in place.
+Individual toilet cubicles are located on the upper mezzanine level where a one-way system of entry and exit is in place.
 These toilets are accessed via the stairs in the bar area.
-All gender toilets on the ground level are located on the south side of the auditorium.
+Ladies toilets on the ground level are located on the south side of the auditorium.
 Two accessible toilets are located towards the back of the bar on the left.

 We do not have a blanket policy on photography and filming as this is often up to the individual artist or promoter.
 Please refer to signs on the night and do not take photos or record video if you are specifically requested not to.
 Professional photography/videography is not permitted without prior consent.